 Matthew Kammeyer, Broker, CCIM, Five Star Property Management

-Hands down, our best source of sales clients come from our SOI [sphere of influence].
-The people that know, like and trust us are the ones most likely to refer us.
+Hands down, our best source of sales clients come from our SOI [sphere of influence[.
+The people who know, like, and trust us are the ones most likely to refer us.
 I found that my job is to be on the top of their mind.
-The nice part of this is that I get to interact and do nice things for my friends, family and associates.
+The nice part of this is that I get to interact and do nice things for my friends, family, and associates.

-Providing gifts, running a charity gift drive, offering help in areas outside of real estate or being the source of the source has done wonders for my business.
+Providing gifts, running a charity gift drive, offering help in areas outside of real estate, or being the source of the source has done wonders for my business.
 Also, when someone does refer you, be sure to thank them.
-You want to reward good behavior (referrals).
+You want to reward good behavior like referrals.
 Don’t be focused on the closings.
-More so, be aware and thankful for the initial introduction.
-Then, keep your referral partner updated and do a great job so that they look good.
+Instead, be aware of and thankful for the initial introduction.
+Then, keep your referral partners updated and do a great job so that they look good.

 Jlyne Hanback, Realtor, e-Pro, PSA, Keller Williams Realty

 The people who respond are typically in the market to buy a home or are considering starting the process, so this gives me the chance to open up a dialogue with them about starting the process of buying a home.
-I add their contact info to my CRM [customer relationship management] and to a special drip campaign that caters to potential home buyers.
+I add their contact info to my CRM [customer relationship management[ platform and to a special drip campaign that caters to potential homebuyers.

-Many first-time homebuyers are uncomfortable talking to Realtors because they don’t understand the process of buying a home.
-Hosting a seminar for first-time homebuyers is a great way to generate leads while earning the trust of people already planning to buy a new home.
-Take the time to plan and promote an educational event in your area, provide valuable content and then follow-up with attendees to let them know you’re available to answer future questions.
+Many first-time homebuyers are uncomfortable talking to real estate agents because they don’t understand the process of buying a home.
+The Chicago Association of Realtors recommends hosting a seminar for first-time homebuyers to generate leads while earning the trust of people already planning to buy a new home.
+Take the time to plan and promote an educational event in your area, provide valuable content, and then follow up with attendees to let them know you’re available to answer future questions.

 Plus, since the message shows up in their phone’s notification area, the chances of potential clients seeing your content are much higher than with email marketing.
 Best of all, creating an app with AppInstitute is free.
 You only pay a monthly management fee, starting at just $6 per month.

-Andrew Gale, a contributor at Inman and founder of FlyerCo, suggests using social communities like Facebook and LinkedIn, forums and local meetups to engage potential clients and generate leads.
+Andrew Gale, a contributor at Inman and founder of FlyerCo, suggests using social communities like Facebook and LinkedIn, forums, and local meetups to engage potential clients and generate leads.
 Find opportunities to meet members of your real estate market by engaging in your favorite hobbies, whether it be mountain biking or woodworking.
-Branching out from Realtor-specific events not only increases your exposure in the community, but it also distinguishes you from competitors.
+Branching out from real estate agent-specific events not only increases your exposure in the community, but it also distinguishes you from competitors.

 Vince Massara, Chief Growth Agitator, The Content Friends

-In real estate, a great referral system is started early.
-Not after the sale.
-Odds are that you will meet with a seller and discuss what the measures of success are in their sale.
-This is a great time to set the scene early by explaining how vital referrals are to your business and to real estate in general (they may even be a referral themselves).
+In real estate, a great referral system is started early — not after the sale.
+The odds are that you will meet with sellers and discuss what the measures of success are in their sale.
+This is a terrific time to set the scene early by explaining how vital referrals are to your business and real estate in general as they may even be a referral themselves.

 These touchpoints and conversations are opportunities to guide a referral.
 I have seen real estate agents generate one or two referred leads per client using a simple system like this.
 Considering the usual cost-per-lead in real estate, that can equate to hundreds of thousands of dollars saved a year.